Repertoire Operas Ballets

-How many lovers can you fit into a grandfather clock?
+How many lovers can you fit into one single grandfather clock?

 Ballet by Igor Stravinsky and opera by Maurice Ravel